kheller18/data-structures-algorithms/questions/SQL.md

     + The following table clearly explains which type of unwanted reads the levels avoid:
       ![rows affected transactions](../images/sql/rows_affected_previous_transactions.png)

-31. What can you tell about WAL (Write Ahead Logging)?
+19. What can you tell about WAL (Write Ahead Logging)?
-    + Write Ahead Logging is a feature that increases the database reliability by logging changes before any changes are done to the database.
+    + `Write Ahead Logging (WAL)`: is a feature that increases the database reliability by logging changes before any changes are done to the database.
 This ensures that we have enough information when a database crash occurs by helping to pinpoint to what point the work has been complete and gives a starting point from the point where it was discontinued.

-32. What is the main disadvantage of deleting data from an existing table using the DROP TABLE command?
+20. What is the main disadvantage of deleting data from an existing table using the DROP TABLE command?
     + `DROP TABLE` command deletes complete data from the table along with removing the complete table structure too.
 In case our requirement entails just remove the data, then we would need to recreate the table to store data in it.
 In such cases, it is advised to use the TRUNCATE command.

-33. How do you perform case-insensitive searches using regular expressions in PostgreSQL?
+21. How do you perform case-insensitive searches using regular expressions in PostgreSQL?
     + To perform case insensitive matches using a regular expression, we can use POSIX (~*) expression from pattern matching operators.
 For example:
       + `'interviewbit' ~* '.*INTervIewBit.*'`

-34. How will you take backup of the database in PostgreSQL?
+22. How will you take backup of the database in PostgreSQL?
     + We can achieve this by using the pg_dump tool for dumping all object contents in the database into a single file.
 The steps are as follows:
       + `Step 1`: Navigate to the bin folder of the PostgreSQL installation path.
         + `C:\>cd C:\Program Files\PostgreSQL\10.0\bin`